charleslbryant/going-agile/Planning.md

 ##Release Planning

+###v1.0

 When I began there was a release every few months and what was included in the release was decided in a closed door meeting between the product and development manager.

+###v2.0

 As we move to a more agile release.
 Releases were planned by the full team in an all hands meeting.
-We would review the backlog and the product manager would set priority and the team would agree on what release to align items under.
-Release were set on a monthly schedule.
+We would review the backlog as a team.
+The product manager would set priority for each item and the team would agree on what release to align items under.
+Release were set on a monthly schedule that consists of 2 sprints.

 There was no magic formula we just said this was the way it is and we made it so.
-Suprisingly the product didn't suddenly fall on its face.
+Suprisingly, the product didn't suddenly fall on its face.
+We were able to keep the schedule while maintaining release quality.
+In the end we increased the amount and flow of value to end users, while improving the work experience by instilling a feeling of product ownership throughout the entire team.

 ##Sprint Planning